malmostad/sitevision_assets/README.md

 ## Deploy
-Deploying the Java servlet with the assets in the same Tomcat server as Sitevision is running in, is done in one step.
-In Sitevsion 3.x, servlets are deployed in `sitevision/tomcat/webapps`.
-Copy the `war` file to that directory and it will automatically be (re-)deployed if hot deployment is active.
+Deploying the Java servlet in the same Tomcat server as Sitevision is running in, is done in one step.
+Copy the `war` file to `/opt/sitevision/tomcat/webapps` on the server and it will automatically be deployed and replace the previous version with the same name.

 ## License